 Students have the opportunity to purchase books from the advertising leaflets which are handed out at intervals.
-Money and orders, sealed in a labelled envelope, are to be handed to the class teacher.
+Money and orders, sealed in a labelled envelope, are to be handed into the office.

-6. Change of Address and Family Details
+5. Change of Address and Family Details

-Parents are requested to please notify the school office by phone or by a short note immediately upon change of address, telephone or custody.
+Parents are requested to please notify the school office by phone or by a short note immediately upon change of address, telephone or custody changes.
 Copies of court orders should be brought to the school as soon as practicable.
 These matters are very important as we must have correct information for obvious safety and legal reasons.

-7. Counsellor Services
+6. Counsellor Services